FreeCAD/FreeCAD-documentation/wiki/Creating_a_simple_part_with_Part_WB.md

  ![](images/T101pwb00-01_navi.png )

-Many newcomers to cad programs get stuck while learning the software, if that happens to you, please go ahead and search the wiki or forum for further information -- chances are that others also have been stuck on the same specific thing in the past so there is already an answer to your specific question.
+Many newcomers to CAD programs get stuck while learning the software, if that happens to you, please go ahead and search the wiki or forum for further information -- chances are that others also have been stuck on the same specific thing in the past so there is already an answer to your specific question.
 Or make a post on the forum with your questions or findings.
 The forum has several threads where users are helped to complete all sorts of different tasks, those threads are often similar to tutorials, and often have specific illustrations included.

 ### The tutorial covers